The Fairly OddParents: Home media

+The first eight seasons have been released on DVD-R format exclusively through Amazon, starting with the first season in 2009.
+The TV movie Wishology has its own release on the format, separate from the sixth season's set.

+The complete series was released by Paramount Pictures in a 35-disc set on December 10, 2024 (originally scheduled for November 26, 2024).
+Seasons 9 and 10 also received separate sets to compliment the already-existing Amazon releases.

+Streaming

+In June 2019, The Fairly OddParents was added to Pluto TV alongside other Nickelodeon/Nick Jr. shows.

+As of July 30, 2020, all seasons are available on Paramount+.
+Seasons four and five of the show are currently streaming on Netflix in the United States, as of May 2024.

+Spin-offs and revivals

 Cancelled spin-off series and film

 In 2004, Hartman revealed his intentions to make a Crash Nebula spin-off series.
 The pilot episode "Crash Nebula" was aired as part of the show's fifth season, with the pilot focusing on a young boy named Sprig Speevak (voiced by James Arnold Taylor), who meets various types of strange aliens as he attends a school in outer space, making a few friends and enemies.
 Nickelodeon decided not to pick up the series.

 In 2006, Hartman stated that he was still confident and would try to get the spin-off greenlit in the future.
 He also wrote a script entitled Crash Nebula: The Movie for Paramount Pictures, but the film was canceled due to its similarities to Disney's Sky High.
 However, no other news for the Crash Nebula IP has been announced since then, with it remaining as a fictitious television series in The Fairly OddParents that Timmy Turner is a fan of.
 The episode in the fifth season adds an introduction where Timmy is excited for Sprig's origin story, with Cosmo and Wanda making wild guesses.

-Live-action reboot series
+Live-action spin-off series

-On February 24, 2021, it was announced that a live-action reboot series was in development and debut on Paramount+.
-Hartman and Seibert will return as producers, while Christopher J. Nowak will serve as both executive producer and showrunner.
-The series started production in July 2021 and premiered on March 31, 2022.
+On February 24, 2021, it was announced that a live-action sequel series was in development and debut on Paramount+.
+Hartman and Seibert return as producers, while Christopher J. Nowak serve as both executive producer and showrunner.
+The series started production in July 2021 and premiered on March 31, 2022, with one season.